Introduction

 Example project

-To initialize vlayer project with example prover and verifier contracts use --template
+To initialize a vlayer project with example prover and verifier contracts, use the --template

 vlayer init simple --template simple